-Where to get help and advice about benefits
+Where can I get help and advice about benefits

-Working out what benefits or tax credits you’re entitled to can be tricky, especially with recent changes to the system.
-You can get expert advice on your entitlements or free help to resolve a problem from these organisations.
+Working out what benefits or tax credits you’re entitled to can be tricky, especially with recent welfare changes.
+Find out where to get free expert advice online, face-to-face or by calling an advice helpline.

-The Citizens Advice Service can give you free, confidential, impartial and independent benefits advice.
+Citizens Advice can give you free, confidential, impartial and independent benefits advice.

 As well as benefits advice, they can help you resolve problems with debt, housing and many more issues.